HardenedBSD/gitlab-wiki/Non-Compliant-Applications.md

 The following applications need special handling with respect to exploit mitigation features in HardenedBSD.
+Sample rules these applications, and more, can be found  [here](https://github.com/HardenedBSD/secadm-rules).

 | Port | Path | Incompatibility |
 | ---- | ---- | --------------- |